-As a result of the volatile security situation, expats relocating to Iraq should not expect to travel unless it is deemed absolutely necessary by their employer.
-In this case, expats can expect to be transported by helicopter or armoured vehicle.
+Iraq has long had a volatile internal security situation, and expats relocating to Iraq should not expect to travel unless it is deemed absolutely necessary by their employer.
+In this case, expats are typically transported by armoured vehicle or convoy, and in some industries, by helicopter.

 Public transport in Iraq